Kai-Peng708/figbingers/README.md

 # figbingers
-Text entry technique with small screens \r
+Text entry technique with small screens \n
 "It's not about the size of your cursor, it's about the motion of the ocean"